pretix/pretix-docs/docs/topics/gift-cards.md

 The organizer page has general settings for gift cards.
 Both of these settings only apply to gift cards issued **after** they have been saved.
 They do **not** apply retroactively to previously created gift cards.
-It therefore makes sense to finalize your decisions on these settings before you sell or manually issue any gift cards.
+It therefore makes sense to read this subsection and finalize your decisions on these settings before you sell or manually issue any gift cards.

 ![Organizer settings page, on the gift cards tab, showing options for how many years gift cards are valid for, and for how many digits gift card codes have.](../assets/screens/organizer/gift-cards.png)